EricLBuehler/ScienceGPT/README.md

-# MathGPT
+# ScienceGPT

-My implementation of an autoregressive, decoder-only transfomer for math.
+My implementation of an autoregressive, decoder-only transfomer for science and programming.
+The dataset was created by scraping Reddit.